maritime-web/BalticWeb/README.md

 The installation of karma and usage of the maven-karma-plugin is described here 'TO BE INSERTED'.

-## Deploy to JBoss

-* mvn clean install - Install database drivers environmental variables and deploy application (used for first deploy)
-* mvn jboss-as:deploy - App deploy only
-* mvn antrun:run - deploy js, css and html to temporary deploy folder on JBoss (fast deploy of web resources - web session not destroyed)
+## Eclipse setup ##

+Use standard Eclipse project:

+* Go to command line and execute: mvn eclipse:eclipse
+* Choose File > Import and then General > Existing Projects into Worksapce

+Use Eclipse Maven integration:

+* Choose File > Import and then Maven > Existing Maven Projects

-## JavaScript Validation Errors
+## JavaScript Validation Errors in Eclipse

 Ways to avoid annoying JavaScript Validation Errors in Eclipse:

 http://stackoverflow.com/questions/7102299/eclipse-javascript-validation-disabled-but-still-generating-errors

-## Demo test server ##
+## Demo test server

 More stable releases are demoed from this test server:

 http://test.e-navigation.net/arcticweb (requires credentials only available to development team)

-## CI Test Server - Latest and Greatest ##
+## CI Test Server - Latest and Greatest

 The CI server continuously deployes the latest and greatest to a separate test server:

 http://appsrv-alpha.e-navigation.net/arcticweb/ (requires credentials only available to development team)